DanielLarsenNZ/talks/README.md

 @DanielLarsenNZ 's public talks and assets.

+* [Orders of magnitude](./cloud-native-2023/) - How architectures change as organisations grow - through a lens of service oriented architecture.
 * New Zealand Reactor Popup 2022: Azure is coming - Architecting for NZ North Azure Region [nz-north](./nz-north)

 * Tech Hui 2020: Well-Architected Framework - Reliability n the Cloud [well-architected-reliability](./well-architected-reliability)